gtker/wow_messages/wowm_language/src/spec/lang-spec.md

 The `CString` type is an array of valid UTF-8 `u8`s terminated by a null (0) byte.

+The `SizedCString` is the same as a `u32` followed by a `CString`, but they are kept in the same type to semantically convey that the `u32` field has no purpose other than to parse the `CString`.

 | Type | Purpose | C Name |
 | ---- | ------- | ------ |
 | `u*` | Unsigned little endian `*` bit value. | `unsigned` `char`/`short`/`int`/`long long` |